-Much of the land that would become George Washington's Mount Vernon Estate was held in the Washington family since 1674 when Thomas Lord Culpeper, proprietor of the Northern Neck of Virginia, granted 5000 acres of Potomac wilderness to Colonel Nicholas Spencer and Lieutenant Colonel John Washington.
+Much of the land that would become George Washington's Mount Vernon Estate was held in the Washington family since 1674 when Lord Thomas Culpeper, proprietor of the Northern Neck of Virginia, granted 5,000 acres of Potomac wilderness to Colonel Nicholas Spencer and Lieutenant Colonel John Washington.
 John Washington arrived in Virginia in 1657 as the first mate of a small vessel trading on the Potomac.
 When the Sea Horse of London returned to England, Washington remained behind.
-He soon married and entered enthusiastically into the familiar Virginia cycle of land, politics and tobacco.
+He married Anne Pope in 1658 and entered enthusiastically into the familiar Virginia cycle of land, politics, and tobacco.

-In 1734, Augustine brought his second wife and their young family—including the three-year-old George—to Little Hunting Creek where they lived for five years.
-Augustine deeded the plantation to his eldest son Lawrence in 1740, and on his death in 1743 the gift was confirmed in his will.
-That same year Lawrence Washington settled at the plantation that he renamed "Mount Vernon," in honor of his former commander Admiral Edward Vernon.
+Augustine deeded the plantation to his eldest son from his first marriage Lawrence Washington and on his death in 1743 the gift was confirmed in his will.
+Not long after, Lawrence Washington settled at the plantation and renamed "Mount Vernon," in honor of his former commander Admiral Edward Vernon.
 Lawrence made the first additions to the original Washington holdings when he purchased around 170 acres on Dogue Run; this land eventually became the site of the Washington grist mill.
 Lawrence remained the proprietor of Mount Vernon until his death in 1752.

 Lawrence Washington bequeathed a life interest in Mount Vernon to his widow Ann Fairfax Washington, with the provision that the estate should afterward pass to Sarah, the couple's only living child.
 But should their daughter die without issue, Mount Vernon was to become the property of Lawrence's half-brother, George Washington.
 Sarah died even before her father's will was probated.
 Ann Fairfax Washington soon became Mrs. George Lee, putting an end to any plans she may have had of remaining at Mount Vernon.

-George Washington took advantage of the opportunity to take possession of the home that he always loved.
+George Washington took advantage of the opportunity to take over the plantation.
 On December 17, 1754, Washington leased Ann's life interest in Mount Vernon for yearly rent specified as his choice of 15,000 pounds of tobacco or £100 cash.
 Colonel Washington was just twenty-two years old.
-For the next forty-five years the expansion and improvement of his estate was both a relentless preoccupation and a welcome respite.
 In 1757, Washington paid his neighbor Sampson Darrell £350 for 500 acres along Mount Vernon's northern boundary.
 In 1760, he made his largest single addition when he purchased a sizeable tract on the opposite bank of Little Hunting Creek from William Clifton.
-When Lawrence's widow died in 1761, George Washington became the unencumbered owner of the plantation.
+When Anne Fairfax Washington Lee died in 1761, George Washington became the owner of the plantation.

 Expansion While Washington Away